byu-is-566/is-566-11-final-project-1-instructions/README.md

 > [!IMPORTANT]
 > Before moving on, make sure that your system is doing exactly what is being asked in the instructions.
 We'll take some video evidence in Milestone 3.
+>
+> You will know that your Task 2 is complete when you see your jobb firing (either on a regular schedule or at least manually like you saw in the video above).
+If the jobs do their job correctly, you should then be able to do a `list @[your stage name]` and see no more files staged there (assuming, of course, that your docker compose environment is off or paused when you check).

 ---